In India, a program for rural women emphasizes training as the key to effective use of solar cookers

 The Institute has received numerous awards and citations for its work on the environment and development.
 In 1992, it was made a member of the United Nations Environment Programme's Global 500 Roll of Honor for Outstanding Environmental Achievement.
 In 1994, the Institute was listed in UNESCO's INNOV database as one of 81 successful basic education projects in developing countries.

-On 13 November 2002, the Institute was presented to Her Majesty Queen Elizabeth II as a "sacred gift" from the Bahá'í International Community, as part of an Alliance of Religions and Conservation celebration of her Golden Jubilee.
-[See linked story]
+On 13 November 2002, the Institute was presented to Her Majesty Queen Elizabeth II as a "sacred gift" from the Bahá'í International Community, as part of an Alliance of Religions and Conservation celebration of her Golden Jubilee. [see Baha'is participate in interfaith celebration honoring Queen Elizabeth II]

 But perhaps the best testimony of the Institute's solar program comes from the graduates themselves, who are using the new SK14 cookers.